John R. Maxwell

 Sonia Nga Johnston

-Ms. Johnston is the Regional President for Arlington County.
+Sonia Johnston is the Regional President for Arlington County.
 She has over 30 years of banking experience, 27 years of which have been in Arlington County.
 Previously, Sonia served as Senior Vice President/Regional Executive at James Monroe Bank from 1999 to 2006, at which time James Monroe Bank was sold to Mercantile Bank.

-Prior to James Monroe Bank, she was one of the original officers of Virginia Commerce Bank, where she served as Vice President of Business Development from 1988 to 1999.
+Before James Monroe Bank, she was one of the original officers of Virginia Commerce Bank, where she served as Vice President of Business Development from 1988 to 1999.

 Sonia is actively involved in and devoted to the Arlington community.
-She currently serves as a Board Member at the Arlington Chamber of Commerce; Arlington Community Foundation; Arlington Street People’s Assistant Network (A-SPAN); and the Warren G. Stambaugh Memorial Foundation.
+She currently serves as a Board Member of the Arlington Chamber of Commerce; Arlington Community Foundation; Arlington Street People’s Assistant Network (A-SPAN); and the Warren G. Stambaugh Memorial Foundation.
 She is a member of the Arlington Kiwanis and a Lifetime Member of Leadership Arlington (Class of 2002).
 She has served as a Member of the Board for the Arlington Red Cross; the Arlington Community Residence; and the Clarendon Alliance.

 Sonia attended Cantho University Law School in South Vietnam, 1975.